 Medicare Part D provides prescription drug coverage, helping to lower prescription costs and protect eligible individuals from increased prescription costs in the future.
 Medicare Part D offsets the cost of drugs that are prescribed to an individual by a doctor or specialist.

 In order to qualify for Medicare, you:

-- may be under 65 with a specified disability, or
+- May be under 65 with a specified disability or certain health conditions, or

-- may be any age with End-Stage Renal Disease
+- May be any age with End-Stage Renal Disease, or